colin-scott/colin-scott.github.io/_posts/2016-08-13-does-it-trickle-down.markdown

 changes in the Chinese government's polices, and, more recently, India's own reforms starting in 1991.
 It seems entirely feasible that information technology played a negligible role in these transformations.

-Personally, I'm not convinced that the innovations we (systems researchers) produce, which are often targeted towards the more privileged members of society, currently play a significant role in the socioeconomic well-being of the poor.
+I'm not personally convinced that the innovations we (systems researchers) produce, which are often targeted towards the more privileged members of society, currently play a significant role in the socioeconomic well-being of the poor.